JustinBurrowsDev/-Egg-Timer-App-iOS/README.md

 ## How Did I Over Come Those Challenges?

-I wanted to be sure that I was thinking programmatically, so my first step was to draw out my desire result plainly in commin english on a white board.
+I wanted to be sure that I was thinking programmatically, so my first step was to draw out my desired result plainly in common english on a white board.
 Once I had somewhat of a mental path for the underlying logic of the egg timer app I was then able to tailor my research accordingly.
 By leveraging platforms like Google, YouTube, MDN docs, Stackoverflow, GitHub, online courses, and reference guides I was able to find the proper swift methods and functions needed to complete the task.

 ## What I Learned